Key Takeaways

 Many things can cause high blood pressure, including medication, food, age, lifestyle, and genetics.
 Some of the most common causes include:

-The Mayo Clinic also notes that infrared saunas can cause “beneficial changes in circulating lipid profiles and lowering of systematic blood pressure.”
+Citing Mayo Clinic insights, infrared saunas may cause beneficial changes in lipid profiles and a lowering of systemic blood pressure.

 Lower Hypertension Risk Through Infrared Saunas